geniussportsgroup/simple_sampler/README.md

 Use the method `GetMax(currTime time.Time)` which returns the highest stored value valid respect to the duration.
 If all the stored samples are already invalid respect to `currTime`, then these ones are deleted, and the sampler becomes empty.

-`currTime` must be recent that the last inserted sample; otherwise the method panics.

 If not sample is found, then the method returns `nil`.